Good Samaritan law: United Arab Emirates

 In November 2020, the United Arab Emirates was the first Arab country to pass a Good Samaritan law.

 United Kingdom

 In the common law of England and Wales there is no criminal liability for failing to act in the event of another person being in danger; however, there are exceptions to this rule.
 In instances where there has been an assumption of responsibility by the bystander, a dangerous situation was created by them, or there is a contractual or statutory duty to act, criminal liability would be imposed on the bystander for their failure to take action.

 The courts are reluctant to penalize people attempting rescue.
-The Social Action, Responsibility and Heroism Act 2015 helps protect 'good Samaritans' when considering a claim of negligence or a breach of duty.
+In England and Wales, the Social Action, Responsibility and Heroism Act 2015 helps protect "good Samaritans" when considering a claim of negligence or a breach of duty.
+This act is one of the shorter pieces of legislation in the UK with a length of just above 300 words, was not cited in court until 2025, and is considered to be vague.
+The Labour Party at the time of the law's passing criticized it for being valuable in concept but lacking an earnest effort.

 United States

 All fifty states and the District of Columbia have some type of Good Samaritan law.
-The details of good Samaritan laws/acts vary by jurisdiction, including who is protected from liability and under what circumstances.
+The details of good Samaritan laws vary by jurisdiction, including who is protected from liability and under what circumstances.

+Examples of the Good Samaritan Law in the United States include: